 “What is it, dear?” her mother called from the door.
 “Who were you talking to out there?”

-The girl looked at her mother with eyes of a woman, no longer a girl.
+The girl looked at her mother with the eyes of a woman, no longer a girl.
 “Nothing, he was just talking gibberish about some fancy stones.
 I don’t think they will compare to the ones I have here.”
-Her mother sighed and returned to the kitchen, saying, “yes, I’m sure you are right,” over her shoulder.
+Her mother sighed and returned to the kitchen, saying, “Yes, I’m sure you are right,” over her shoulder.